iviviano/Algorithms/Grading/HW2.md

 Homework Base:      20/20
 Problem  1:         -/10
 Problem  2:         -/10
 Problem  3:         -1/10 Your implementation correctly identifies whenever the elements of sublist appear in biglist in order.
-However, it does (has-sublist? '(x y z) '(a x y b z)) should
+However, it does not determine whether they appear consecutively.
+For example, (has-sublist? '(x y z) '(a x y b z)) should return #f.
-Problem  4:         /10
+Problem  4:         -2/10
 Problem  5:         /10
 Problem  6:         /10
 Problem  7:         /10